owhite/balancing-robot-notes/teensy40/PRBS_experiment/README.md

 ## New terms

+## pole

-**pole** is a mathematical point that describes how your system behaves over time — basically, how it responds to changes.
+A pole is a mathematical point that describes how your system behaves over time — basically, how it responds to changes.

 - Each pole corresponds to one natural behavior — like an oscillation, decay, or instability.
 - Where the poles sit in the complex plane tells you how stable and how fast your system is.